leinad85daniel/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task-16
 rm *~ : is a script that deletes all files in the current working directory that end with the character ~

+Task-17
+mkdir -p welcome/to/school : is a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory